-T Identified threat Self review threat Threat evaluation The client must take the responsibility for the preparation of accounting entries.
-The existence and significance of the threat depends on factors such as: • Whether the audit client is a public interest entity; • Complexity of the relevant tax law and degree of judgment necessary in applying that; • The level of tax expertise of the client's personnel; The materiality of the amounts involved to the financial statements.
-Safeguard application If the audit client is a public interest entity, a firm shall not perform such services to the client except in emergency situation.
-(Paragraph 290.182) If the audit client is not a public interest entity and the threat is considered to be at an acceptable level based on evaluation, then no safeguard is need to be employed.
+Identified threat Self review threat Threat evaluation The client must take the responsibility for the preparation of accounting entries.
+The existence and significance of the threat depends on factors such as: Whether the audit client is a public interest entity; Complexity of the relevant tax law and degree of judgment necessary in applying that; The level of tax expertise of the client's personnel; The materiality of the amounts involved to the financial statements.
+Safeguard application If the audit client is a public interest entity, a firm shall not prepare tax calculations of current and deferred tax liabilities (or assets) for the purpose of preparing accounting entries that are material to the financial statements on which the firm will express an opinion.
+(Paragraph 290.181) If the audit client is not a public interest entity and the threat is considered to be at an acceptable level based on evaluation, then no safeguard is need to be employed.
 Otherwise and if the audit client is not a public interest entity, the firm is to apply safeguards to eliminate the threat or reduce it to an acceptable level.
-Example of such safeguards include: Using professionals who are not members of the audit team to perform the service; If the service is performed by a member of the audit team, using a partner or senior staff member with appropriate expertise who is not a member of the audit team to review the tax calculations;

-Obtaining advice on the service from an external tax professional.
+Example of such safeguards include: Using professionals who are not members of the audit team to perform the service; If the service is performed by a member of the audit team, using a partner or senior staff member with appropriate expertise who is not a member of the audit team to review the tax calculations; Obtaining advice on the service from an external tax professional.
 If the threat cannot be reduced to an acceptable level by the application of safeguards, such non-assurance service shall not be provided.